StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 10mAhr a day is an average current of 416uA, so its rather pointless worrying whether a project consumes 10uA in sleep versus striving for 0.1uA or less.

-The issues around using a GPSs backup mode, which allows hot fix to operate, will be considered separately, but first I wanted to check the fix performance of a range of common GPS modules and comparing with two new GPSs breakout boards I have developed for the Quectel L70 and L80 GPS modules.

 ### GPS Signal Performance